 So you keep seeing “SIA” or "Eco Design” or "eco wood burning stoves" when browsing wood burning stoves and you’ve been wondering what it’s all about (secretly gnashing teeth – as if there is not enough to consider without worrying about further jargon).

 In 2022 new rules come into force from Europe.
-Ecodesign is the name of the new scheme that holds these rules.
+Eco Design is the name of the new scheme for the very best eco stoves.
 Stove designs sold after this date will have to be tested to ensure they pass these new rules (stoves already sold prior to this date will not be seized by the Secret Stove Police as the rules are not retrospective).
 These tests measure flue gases (particle sizes in particular) to ensure only the very cleanest burning stoves will pass.

 SIA stands for Stove Industry Alliance – a bunch of UK stove manufacturers who meet every now and then for coffee and chat about all things stoves.
-At their core they are a forum for ensuring the growth and security of the UK stove market.
-If there is bad news about wood burners in the press (here’s looking at you Sadiq) then the SIA are the most likely to get involved with positive PR.
+At their core, they are a forum for ensuring the growth and security of the UK stove market.
+If there is bad news about wood burners in the press (here’s looking at you Sadiq and Gove) then the SIA is the most likely to get involved with positive PR.

 In the early days one had to take a little care when choosing a stove Why?
-Well the first Ecodesign stove I was aware of was the first modern stove I started hearing complaints about.
-‘Not enough heat”, ‘Doesn’t draw like my last stove”, “Cannot get it roaring away nicely’ etc. At a dealer event I heard dealers talking about the stove saying there were complaints that the glass was sooting up in the corners.
+Well the first eco stove I was aware of was the first modern stove I started hearing complaints about.
+"Not enough heat”, "Doesn’t draw like my last stove”, “Cannot get it roaring away nicely" etc. At a dealer event I heard dealers talking about the stove saying there were complaints that the glass was sooting up in the corners.
 Shortly after this the stove went through a few changes.
 I spoke to somebody ‘in the know’ and he said “these tests are very stringent and it is not easy to meet the rules and retain the performance customers are used to”.

 Now as a rule, here at Stovefitter’s we do not generally get any complaints about stove performance.
 Let’s face it they are black metal boxes with fire inside – there is not a lot to go wrong as there is not a lot of complicated technology.
 In the past the cheaper stoves with little control were often loved by customers: “We had a Chinese “Firewhippet” and it roared like a good ‘un”, “the draw on that stove would suck your grandmother’s slippers off” sort of thing.
 Customers did not realise that a roaring stove would usually mean a lot of wasted heat up the chimney – the noisiest cog getting all the attention sort of thing (might as well just have an open fire).

 We tested our first 5kW Ecodesign stove in our office during 2017 and my staff complained they were not happy.
 “Not enough heat” they said.
 Whatever I did with this stove I could not persuade myself that all was good – I could hold my hand 6” in front of the glass without flinching.
 With the DG Ivar 5 I would be screaming at 18”.
 So we put the DG Ivar 5 back in and they were happy again.
 So we don’t sell the other one (Update: DG ivar 5 is now Ecodesign and I would still be screaming).

 During 2017 we had a few more complaints.
 Four customers said that they were unhappy with their stoves.
-Same complaints as previously mentioned – poor heat output, lazy flame some sooting on the glass.
+They had the same complaints as previously mentioned: poor heat output, lazy-flame, some sooting on the glass.
 These are usually symptoms of poor air flow through the stove.
-These stoves were all from the same manufacturer – and all were newly designed “Ecodesign Ready” (the term used by the early Ecodesign models).
+The stoves were all from the same manufacturer and all were newly designed “Ecodesign Ready” (the term used by the early Ecodesign models).
 We no longer sell this range.

-I did speak to a few manufacturers about this “new generation of stoves”.
+So I spoke at length to a few manufacturers about this “new generation of stoves”.
 They said the same.
 Essentially this is a new breed: one cannot roar them like the old stoves which is wasteful.
 They work best when not overloaded with fuel.
 They take a little more to get them going “crack the door open” whilst lighting as they’ll need the extra air.
 Once up and running they perform beautifully – a little more understated than the stereotypical roaring fire.
-One manufacturer admitted ‘we need to educate the users how to use these stoves but use them correctly and they will kick out great heat for less logs.
-Another said that they are “the thinking man’s stove” (or thinking woman of course ;-).
+One manufacturer admitted: "we need to educate the users how to use these stoves but use them correctly and they will kick out great heat for less logs".
+Another said "they are the thinking man’s stove” (or thinking woman of course ;-).

 In my experience customers just want to throw some logs in and sit on the sofa and relax.
 Thinking is for when you are at work.